-With Thanksgiving just days away, are you looking forward to or dreading the family table conversations?
+During the holiday season, do you look forward to or dread the family table conversations?
 If you fall into the latter category (even if you don't), you might get a good laugh from this 2015 sketch on Saturday Night Live called "A Thanksgiving Miracle."
-In the sketch, a family barely makes it into their Thanksgiving dinner when they start arguing.
+In the sketch, a family barely makes it into their dinner when they start arguing.
 But then something happens that miraculously brings everyone together: Adele's hit song "Hello" starts playing, and no one can resist singing along.
 It's hilarious.

 At Habitat, we know something else that brings people together: home.
 We believe that everyone deserves a safe, stable place to call home.
 When we advocate for policies that support affordable housing, politicians of every political stripe get on board.
 Here are a few ideas of things you can do with your family that also make a positive difference for housing in the Twin Cities.